 Anyone who has had to deal with Brazilian bureaucracy won’t be at all surprised that it took over 60 years for this idea to become a real plan.
 It was included in the constitution in 1891, but it wasn't until 1952 that the actual construction of Brasilia was finally set underway by President Juscelino Kubitschek, supervised by Brazil's leading architect, Oscar Niemeyer.
-His stunning modernist buildings, such as the Cathedral and the National Congress, have made Brasilia a Mecca for architecture buffs and make you feel a bit like you’ve stepped into a Buck Rogers film.
+His stunning modernist buildings, such as the Cathedral and the National Congress, have made Brasilia a holiday Mecca for architecture buffs and make you feel a bit like you’ve stepped into a Buck Rogers film.

 This is because Brasilia was conceived as the perfect future city, where there would be no need for traffic lights, where houses, shops and restaurants were all set out in planned sectors and in perfect proportions, and where the central area looked like a plane from the air (although many swear it’s a butterfly).
 That one raised a few eyebrows even back then, but whether it's a plane, a butterfly, or just a pretty pattern, the fact is that as a city, Brasilia has been quite a success.
 It's cleaner, smarter and arguably has fewer social problems than many of Brazil's large cities, even though its population has grown rapidly in recent years.

 As well as being home to the parliament and government ministries, Brasilia is home to 124 foreign embassies since the Brazilian government finally ordered them out of Rio in 1973.
 Interesting though Brasilia is, if you had to choose where to live, you'd most likely pick Rio, wouldn't you?
-Most of the ambassadors clearly agreed - in fact the Brits manage to hold out in Rio until 1983, when they more or less told: come to Brasilia or get out!
+Most of the ambassadors clearly agreed - in fact the Brits manage to hold out in Rio until 1983, when they were more or less told: come to Brasilia or get out!
 While it may not have the verve or exuberance of Rio, Brasilia is well worth a visit as it really is like nowhere else on earth.
-If you're at all interested in architecture or even would just like to see how people envisaged the future in the 1950s then it’s a fascinating trip.
+If you're at all interested in architecture or even would just like to see how people envisaged the future in the 1950s then a holiday in Brasilia makes for a fascinating trip.

 Getting to Brasilia